benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 ---
 title: Context in Web Frameworks
 date: 2024-03-05
-description: "Exploring diferent patterns of context passing in web frameworks"
+description: "Exploring different patterns of context passing in web frameworks"
 ---

 ## Some _context_